Information about Hepatitis B

 Hepatitis b uses

-Hepatitis B is used to prevent chronic hepatitis B virus (HBV) infection.
+Hepatitis B is used to prevent Hepatitis B virus infection.

 How hepatitis b works